This post may include affiliate links. Thank you for your support.

 - Coarse vs Fine Grain: For a finer textured spice mix, add all the ingredients to the bowl of a food processor or a spice blender and blend or pulse until desired consistency is achieved.

-- Using Homemade Greek Spice: Use 1 ½ - 2 tablespoons of Greek Seasoning per pound of meat along with olive oil and lemon juice or zest.
+- Using Homemade Greek Spice: This will depend upon your personal preference.
+For a marinade: Use 1 ½ to 2 tablespoons of Greek Seasoning per pound of meat along with olive oil and lemon juice or zest.
+For a rub: Use 2 teaspoons to 1 tablespoon of seasoning per pound of meat.

 Nutrition